 What is typhoid and paratyphoid fever?

-Typhoid and paratyphoid are diseases caused by the two different species of Salmonella bacteria.
+Typhoid and paratyphoid are diseases caused by the two different serotypes of a Salmonella enterica bacteria.
 These diseases cause a similar illness.
 Paratyphoid infections tend to be less severe and less common than typhoid.

 In Australia, most typhoid and paratyphoid infections are acquired overseas.
 These diseases are rare in Australia.